Prakash4844/Let-s-Learn-Linux/README.md

 <H1 align="center">Let's Learn Linux</H1>

+Ready to take the plunge into the world of Linux?
+Let's Learn Linux is the perfect starting point!
+This user-friendly website offers a wealth of resources for beginners, on Linux basics, automation, bash, POSIX, systemd, and more.
+With Let's Learn Linux, you'll gain the skills and confidence you need to navigate this powerful operating system like a pro.
+So why wait?
+Checkout the website now!!! be a Linux learners today and unlock your full potential!

 > **Note**
 > This Project needs contributors to pull content from Linux Journey to Let's Learn Linux.
 Only basic knowledge of HTML, Markdown and Hugo is needed for contribution. please help us out if you can.